nikg-04/casinocoin-dev-portal/content/tutorial-casinocoinapi-beginners-guide.md

 ```
 'use strict';
-const CasinocoinAPI = require('casinocoin-libjs-api').CasinocoinAPI;
+const CasinocoinAPI = require('casinocoin-libjs').CasinocoinAPI;
 ```

 The opening line enables [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
 This is purely optional, but it helps you avoid some common pitfalls of JavaScript.
 See also: [Restrictions on Code in Strict Mode](https://msdn.microsoft.com/library/br230269%28v=vs.94%29.aspx#Anchor_1).

 The second line imports CasinocoinAPI into the current scope using Node.js's require function.
-CasinocoinAPI is one of [the modules `casinocoin-libjs-api` exports](https://github.com/casinocoin/casinocoin-libjs-api/blob/develop/src/index.ts).
+CasinocoinAPI is one of [the modules `casinocoin-libjs` exports](https://github.com/casinocoin/casinocoin-libjs/blob/develop/src/index.ts).

 ### Instantiating the API